rallep71/dinox/docs/MUJI_IMPROVEMENTS.md

    - ❌ Echo cancellation tuning per participant

 3. **Interoperability Issues**
-   - ⚠️ **Gajim compatibility**: No audio/video calls to Gajim 2.4.0 possible
+   - ❌ **Gajim**: No Jingle A/V support at all - not a compatibility issue, feature missing entirely
-   - ⚠️ **Monal compatibility**: MUJI not supported, calls don't arrive
+   - ⚠️ **Monal/Conversations compatibility**: Have 1:1 calls, but MUJI not implemented
    - ✅ **DinoX ↔ DinoX**: Should work (needs multi-instance testing)
+   - 🎯 **DinoX is currently the ONLY desktop client with MUJI support**

 ## Client Compatibility Status